WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

--   _obj_ `Object`: Object to create new post, along with tips enabling option.
+-   _obj_ `object`: Object to create new post, along with tips enabling option.

 <a name="createURL" href="#createURL">#</a> **createURL**